curious-containers/curious-containers.github.io/cc-agency-api.md

 # CC-Agency API

 This is a documentation of the available REST API endpoints of CC-Agency.

+**Before using** the CC-Agency API, you should read the [user information](cc-agency.md#user-information) and [data protection](cc-agency.md#data-protection) sections in the CC-Agency documentation.

 Usage examples are provided as Python code.
 Install and import the following Python modules to prepare for the examples.

 ```bash
 pip3 install --user --upgrade requests ruamel.yaml